 OORC has been instrumental in developing and building trails at Lake Fayetteville City Park, Mt.
-Sequoyah, Mt.
-Kessler, Lake Leatherwood Park in Eureka Springs, Devil's Den State Park, Hobbs State Park, Lake Weddington, The Buffalo HeadwatersTrail System, Lincoln Lake and numerous other projects that are in the development stage.
+Sequoyah, Kessler Mountain Regional Park, Lake Leatherwood Park in Eureka Springs, Devil's Den State Park, Hobbs State Park, Lake Weddington, The Buffalo HeadwatersTrail System, Lincoln Lake and numerous other projects that are in the development stage.
 The OORC continues to be committed to developing safe sustainable trails to support fitness and enjoyment for people of all ages in our community - and we want you to join us in that successful endeavor.

 - 2014 -Accomplished preserving Mt.
 Kessler by partnering with Mt.
-Kessler Greenways and Fayettevill Natural Heritage Association bringing awareness to the community about unmatched beauty and need to preserve Mt.
-Kessler
+Kessler Greenways and Fayetteville Natural Heritage Association bringing awareness to the community about unmatched beauty and need to preserve Kessler mountain.

 - 2013 - Awarded grant by the Walton Family Foundation to build and enhance 30 miles of trail at the Buffalo Headwaters